wescale/k8s-advanced-training/Day-1/Authent & Authorisation/exercice 2/README.md

 ```

 Google will generate the code and this has to be copied in the console.
-One copied, we will get a new user added in .kube/config file.
+One copied, we will get a new user added automatically in .kube/config file.

 Can you verify this ?